 The differences between the old and new Rab Microlight Alpine down jacket are the added zippers on the hand warmer pockets, which I definitely prefer, as well as some new colours.

 So I got the new model of the puff which weights in at around 410g, depending on the size, and is in fact lighter than most of its competitors like the Patagonia Nano puff, Berghaus Furnace, The North Face Catalyst or Haglöfs Bivvy down.

 The construction looks good, with a narrow baffle structure to minimize down migration to the bottom of the jacket and solid stitching.
-The Pertex Microlight layer does look a bit fragile though and I’ll need more time testing before I can update the review on that side.
+The Pertex Microlight layer does look a bit fragile though and I’ll need more time testing before I can update the review on that side (update: read on).
 It is a DWR+ fabric, which means water will bead up on the surface and run down but it will not keep you dry under rain.